-The meeting will be held virtually via live webcast on Tuesday, June 8, 2021 at 9:00 a.m.
+The meeting will be held virtually via live webcast on Thursday, June 16, 2022 at 8:00 a.m.
 PT.
-You will not be able to attend the annual meeting in person.
+You will not be able to attend the Annual Meeting in person.
 If you attend the Annual Meeting online, you will be able to vote and submit questions.
-You are entitled to attend the Annual Meeting if you were a shareholder as of the close of business on April 21, 2021, the record date, or hold a valid proxy for the meeting.
-You will be able to attend the Annual Meeting by first registering at www.viewproxy.com/olma/2021.
+You are entitled to attend the Annual Meeting if you were a stockholder as of the close of business on April 25, 2022, the record date, or hold a valid proxy for the meeting.
+You will be able to attend the Annual Meeting in person.
+If you attend the Annual Meeting at www.viewproxy.com/olma/2022.
 You will receive a meeting invitation by e-mail with your unique join link along with a password prior to the meeting date.
 Stockholders will be able to listen, vote and submit questions during the virtual meeting.
 All registrations to attend the Annual Meeting must be received by 11:59 p.m.
-ET on June 6, 2021.
-If you are a beneficial shareholder, you should contact the bank, broker or other institution where you hold your account well in advance of the meeting if you have questions about obtaining your proxy to vote.
+ET on June 14, 2022.
+If you are a beneficial owner (that is, you hold your shares in an account at a bank, broker or other holder of record), you should contact the bank, broker or other institution where you hold your account well in advance of the meeting if you have questions about obtaining your proxy to vote at the Annual Meeting.
 Information on how to vote online at the Annual Meeting is discussed below.

-Whether or not you participate in the annual meeting, it is important that you vote your shares.
+Whether or not you participate in the Annual Meeting, it is important that you vote your shares.

-We encourage you to access the annual meeting before it begins.
-Online check-in will start approximately 15 minutes before the meeting on June 8, 2021.
+We encourage you to access the Annual Meeting before it begins.
+Online check-in will start approximately 15 minutes before the meeting on June 16, 2022.